osmandapp/web/main/docs/user/personal/storage.md

 ## Backup & Restore

 This feature helps to keep and restore your OsmAnd data.
-There are two variants of backuping in OsmAnd: [OsmAnd Cloud](../personal/storage.md#backup-and-restore-for-osmand-pro) and [Local](../personal/storage.md#local-backup).
+There are two variants of backing up in OsmAnd: [OsmAnd Cloud](../personal/storage.md#backup-and-restore-for-osmand-pro) and [Local](../personal/storage.md#local-backup).

 ### Backup and Restore for OsmAnd Pro